phyloref/phyx.js/tutorials/README.md

 This directory is intended to store multiple tutorials as executable [Jupyter Notebook] files using [IJavascript] as a Node.js kernel.
 A [Makefile] is included that can be used to build Markdown and PDF versions of these tutorials, using [Jupyter nbconvert] and [pandoc].
-The only other dependency is [eisvogel], a LaTeX template used to produce a prettier PDF.
+We use the [eisvogel] LaTeX template as the template for our PDF.

 Currently available tutorials:
 - [Introduction.ipynb] - An introduction to phyx.js ([Introduction.md], [Introduction.pdf])